edgarroman/zappa-django-guide/docs/walk_static.md

 ...
 ```

-### Add Django-Storages to the INSTALLED_APPS in settings.py
+### Add Django-S3-Storage to the INSTALLED_APPS in settings.py

-Edit your settings.py file to include django-storages.
-Note it's just called 'storages' as an app.
+Edit your settings.py file to include django-s3-storage.
+Note it's  called 'django_s3_storage' as an app.

 ```
 INSTALLED_APPS = (